Grahp/Website/pages/Home.md

 ---
 Hello this is my website!

-- Making [[Bowmap|Bowmap]], a from-scratch MMORPG Minecraft server written in [[Clojure|Clojure]]
+I'm making [[Bowmap|Bowmap]], a from-scratch MMORPG Minecraft server written in [[Clojure|Clojure]]

-- Learning to type on a [[Delusional|20 key keyboard]] :o
+I'm learning to type on a [[Delusional|20 key keyboard]] :o

-- Moderately interested in programming languages (lisps), code editors, keyboards, music, pixel art, game design, and personal wiki mazes I guess
+I'm moderately interested in programming languages (lisps), code editors, keyboards, music, pixel art, game design, and personal wiki mazes I guess

-- I write primarily write in [[Clojure|Clojure]]!
+I primarily write in [[Clojure|Clojure]]!
 I have used other languages but don't like any of them.
 I use some other lisps like [[Fennel|Fennel]] from time to time :p

 You may find some of my [[Steno|Steno]] resources useful or interesting.
 I plan on better organizing my thoughts at some point in the future.